inrupt/artifact-generator/README.md

 lit-artifact-generator --help
 ```

-If you wish to clone the repository instead of installing the Artifact Generator,
+If you wish to clone the repository instead of installing the LIT Artifact
-you can run it from the cloned directory by simply replacing all the example
+Generator, you can run it from the cloned directory by simply replacing all the
-references below to `lit-artifact-generator ...` with `node index.js ...`.
+example references below to `lit-artifact-generator ...` with
+`node index.js ...`.

 ## Create a NodeJS artifact